vn971/timeplot/README.md

 ## Usage

 * Run "timeplot"
-* Each 3 minutes your currently active window name is logged to timeplot log.
-Open it to see if timeplot has categorized your activity correctly.
+* Each 3 minutes your currently active window name is logged.
+Open the log to see if timeplot has categorized your activity correctly.
 It looks like this:
 ```
 2018-10-01_14:00 skip 0 Desktop
 2018-10-01_15:03 work 9 #rust @ irc.mozilla.org